Note: the application period for 2022 will be open from October 3rd to October 31st.

-The UT Libraries (UTL) eagerly invites applications for a new program to support faculty who will adopt and create open educational resources (OER): the Open Education Fellows Program.
-Through this program, we aim to reduce the cost of required course materials for UT Austin students and empower instructors to adapt or create course materials that meet their pedagogical goals.
+The UT Libraries (UTL) eagerly invites applications for the second offering of a program to support faculty who will adopt and create open educational resources (OER): the Open Education Fellows Program.
+Through this program, we aim to reduce the cost of required course materials for UT Austin students and empower instructors to adapt or create course materials that meet their pedagogical needs.

-UTL will select up to three (3) Fellows who seek to adopt or adapt existing OER to replace commercial materials in their course(s) and one (1) Fellow who will author and openly license their own course materials.
+UTL will select up to three (3) Fellows who seek to adopt or adapt existing OER to replace commercial materials in their course(s) and up to two (2) Fellows who will author and openly license their own course materials.
 Over the program period, UTL will provide Fellows with professional development opportunities to support their activities in finding, evaluating, and/or creating OER as well as stipends to offset the time and effort that we recognize these activities take.
 In addition to OER adoption and creation, Fellows will be expected to share their experiences in formats that may include participating in UTL and/or campus events, presenting at conferences, serving as an advisor to future Fellows cohorts, and more.

-May 18 - end of Summer 2022: Independent work time with continued consultations available to Fellows
+Summer 2023: Independent work time with continued consultations available to Fellows

 UTL will provide subject matter expertise and guidance to Fellows in OER and open education practices, copyright and licensing, and UTL collections as needed.
 This support will take the form of: